oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

 ... continued ...

 ### Group report
-- If they are not excluded yet, re-inspect the individual visual report of the three scans with the lowest SNR and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).
+- [ ] Check again the individual visual report of runs with outlying-low SNR, ensuring they do not fall into one of the [exclusion criteria](#functional-mri).

 ## Functional MRI